stefenphelps/stefenphelps.com/src/pages/blog/website-structure-best-practices.md

 ---
-title: "Website Structure Best Practices"
+title: 'Website Structure Best Practices'
+description: "Having a good site structure that's easy to navigate and has a clear goal or purpose is imperative to keeping bounce rates low and visitors happy.
+A website's structure not only affects user experience"
-publishDate: "2016-08-02"
+publishDate: '2016-08-02'
 categories:
-  - "seo"
+  - 'seo'
-heroImage: "/blog/sitemap.png"
+heroImage: '/blog/sitemap.png'
 author: Stefen Phelps
-layout: "../../layouts/BlogPost.astro"
+layout: '../../layouts/BlogPost.astro'
 ---

 Having a good site structure that's easy to navigate and has a clear goal or purpose is imperative to keeping bounce rates low and visitors happy.
 A website's structure not only affects user experience, but it will also affect the way search engines see a site.
 In this article, I will explain how to create a site structure that users (and search engines) will love.